The Real truth: Archimedean theories

 \section{Archimedean theories}

 As usual, we say that a theory $T$ is \emph{satisfiable\/} if there exists a structure $M$ such that $M\models T$.
-In the basic case satisfiability property is trivial, as every theory is satisfiable in the constant model $0.$ Hence, in the basic case, we are actually interested in satisfiability other than in the constant model $0$.
+In the restricted case satisfiability property is trivial, as every theory is satisfiable in the constant model $0.$ Hence, in the restricted case, we are actually interested in satisfiability other than in the constant model $0$.

 We say that $T$ is \emph{consistent\/} if $T\notproves\phi$ for some formula $\phi$.